lm83680/lm83680/README.md

 ### 🌐social

-What human language can describe, 0 and 1 can do, believe it.
+What human language can describe, the language of 0 and 1 can also achieve.
+Believe it.
 - CSDN: [CSDN](blog.csdn.net/qq_40837841)
 - e-mail: [ten.9@foxmail.com](mailto:ten.9@foxmail.com)